This series of ecotours is designed to explore the prehistoric and present-day ecology of area rivers.

 Meeting location and other details will be provided in an email upon registration.
 Feel free to contact us with questions: Info@coastalplains.org.

 If you would like to request a private tour, please contact us with possible dates.
-Cost is $575 for up to 8 people and includes a guide, lunch and refreshments, shuttle service, and all equipment needed.
+Cost is $575 for up to 8 people and includes a guide, lunch and refreshments, shuttle service, launch fees if applicable, and all equipment needed.